stackql/stackql-devel/test/python/flask/README.md

-# `flask` HTTP(S) servers for simulated integration / regression testing
+# HTTP(S) servers for simulated integration / regression testing

-## Mock Server
+## Flask

 We have now migrated entirely to [flask](https://flask.palletsprojects.com/en/stable/), from the prior java [mockserver](https://www.mock-server.com/).
 There is no disparaging of mockserver whatsoever; rather this was motivated in large part by different behaviour against versions of `java` / dependency libraries, also by the community support and knowledge base for `flask` and `jinja`.
-That said, the mock defninitions to some degree are a holdover from mockserver; this should diminish over time.
+That said, the mock defninitions to some degree are a holdover from `mockserver`; this should diminish over time.

 One pertinent fact in life with `flask` is that processes die hard; so it generally pays this before testing mocks: